suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

 }
 ```

 To test that this is working, you can try setting the default cell value in the grid to a character other than a space.
 For example, you could change it to `new Grid(3, 3, "x")`.
-If you don't, don't forget to change it back to `new Grid(3, 3, " ")`!
+If you do, don't forget to change it back to `new Grid(3, 3, " ")`!

 To render text, we made use of two new components.